w3c/wai-about-wai/_about/groups/eowg/participate.md

 ## Commenting on EOWG Resources {#comment}

-**We especially encourage contributions on open issues and resources-in-progress.** You are welcome to comment on other EOWG resources, although we might not be able to address your comments right away.
+**We especially encourage contributions on resources-in-progress and open issues.** You are welcome to comment on other EOWG resources.
+It might some time to address comments on inactive resources.
-- To see open issues and resources-in-progress, read:
+- To find out about resources-in-progress and open issues, see:
    -  **[Work for this Week]( https://www.w3.org/WAI/EO/wiki/EOWG_Meetings#Work_for_this_week)**.
    - EOWG mailing list messages.
    - EOWG surveys.
 (You can see the results of surveys, although not access the surveys themselves.
 To see the results, add “/results” to the end of the URL.)
 - We prefer comments in GitHub.
-You can comment on existing issues; open new issues; fork and edit, and submit pull requests; etc. Links to GitHub are at the bottom of each resource page.<br>Alternatively, you can send comments to the EOWG mailing list.
+You can comment on existing issues; open new issues; fork and edit, and submit pull requests; etc. Links to GitHub are at the bottom of each resource page.
+   - Alternatively, you can send comments to the EOWG mailing list.
+You need to subscribe to the list _(instructions below)_ before sending messages.

 ## Subscribing to the mailing list {#mail}

 The [EOWG mailing list archives](http://lists.w3.org/Archives/Public/w3c-wai-eo/) are publicly available and can be read by anyone.
 Subscribing to the EOWG mailing list is open to anyone who wants to follow the work of the group.
-Subscribing to the mailing list does not make you an active participant.
+Subscribing to the mailing list does not make you a Working Group participant.

 To subscribe to the EOWG mailing list: